-The Honorable Thomas L. Toepfer, a district judge in Hays, graduated summa cum laude from Fort Hays State University in 1972 with a degree in economics.
+The Honorable Thomas L. Toepfer, was a district judge in Hays and graduated summa cum laude from Fort Hays State University in 1972 with a degree in economics.
 He received his law degree from Washburn University School of Law in 1975.
 While at Washburn, he was the Director of the Neighborhood Youth Corps program and assistant to the director of federal programs for Topeka Public Schools.
 He practiced law in Hays until his election to the bench in 2000.
 He was City Prosecutor for the City of Hays for 23 years and had a general civil trial practice.

 Prior to his election to the bench, he was a member and chairman of the Board of Trustees of St. Anthony Hospital and was a founding member and chairman of the Board of Directors of Hays Medical Center.
 He served as a member and as president of the Board of Education of Hays U.S.D.
-489 and has served on other community boards.
-He is a former member of the Executive Committee of the Kansas District Judges' Association.
-He is a member of the Ellis County and Kansas Bar Associations.
-He has been a member of the Commission since July 2008.
+489 and other community boards.
+He was a former member of the Executive Committee of the Kansas District Judges' Association and Ellis County and Kansas Bar Associations.
+He was a member of the Commission from July 2008 until his untimely death in April 2012.